0xprinc/checks-while-hacks/README.md

 1. Are no storage updates made (except in a reentrancy lock)?
 2. Are `external calls` avoided?
 3. Is the purpose of the modifier and other important information documented using `natspec`?
-4. Always remember that `modifiers` increase the codesize so use them wisely.
+4. Always remember that `modifiers` increase the `Codesize` so use them wisely.

 ## Code